kuberack/platforms/README.md

 - Copy the kubeadm_init.yaml, kubeadm_join  files to the cloud storage bucket either using browser or below command
-  - gsutil cp kubeadm_init.yaml gs://platform-infrastructure/
+  - gcloud storage cp kubeadm_init.yaml gs://platform-infrastructure/

 - Create the master and worker VMs using browser as per the course install module